• Conflict investigations at labor board test limits of White House ethics pledge

-A union lawyer has already asked the board to rule that Emanuel should have recused himself from another closely watched dispute, this one involving workplace rules at a Boeing plant in Seattle.
+A union lawyer has already asked the board to rule that Emanuel should have recused himself from another closely watched dispute, this one involving workplace rules at a Boeing plant in South Carolina.

 “There is at least the appearance of a conflict when the case involves a company that is a client that your firm is making money off of,” David Rosenfeld, a lawyer for the International Union of Painters and Allied Trades, told Bloomberg Law.
 Rosenfeld is a partner at California firm Weinberg, Roger & Rosenfeld.

 Big law firms and their lawyers are concerned that the White House may think twice about tapping attorneys with long client lists for political positions.
 Those jobs often come with a lot of cachet for practitioners in specialized fields like labor law and can lead to a big pay day when the attorneys return to the private sector.